cossacklabs/product-docs/acra/acra-in-depth/data-structures/storage-models.md

 However, in InjectedCell mode a binary [MsgPack](https://msgpack.org/index.html) or [protobuf](https://developers.google.com/protocol-buffers/) could be stored in a table, and partial data encryption is possible (for instance, if only one field of protobuf structure is encrypted).

-Such data entity wouldn’t be a single CryptoEnvelope – it would be a data entity that contains an CryptoEnvelope or several CryptoEnvelopes.
+Such data entity would not be a single CryptoEnvelope – it would be a data entity that contains an CryptoEnvelope or several CryptoEnvelopes.
 This means that in the InjectedCell mode we stop assuming that the database cells can only contain complete CryptoEnvelopes.
 CryptoEnvelopes can be inside some other pieces of data and that’s where we’re starting to look for them.